Ankurac7/TaskEase/README.md

 - **User Roles:** Administrators and regular users with distinct privileges.
 - **Task Assignment:** Administrators can easily assign tasks to users through the system.
 - **Progress Tracking:** Regular users can update task progress, enabling effective project monitoring.
+- **Leave Management:** Users can apply for leave directly through the system, specifying the type of leave and the dates requested.
+Administrators have the authority to approve or reject leave requests, ensuring efficient leave management within the application.
 - **PHP Backend:** Provides robust server-side functionality for the application.
 - **MySQL Database:** Stores user information, tasks, and progress data securely.
-- **Frontend Technologies:** HTML, CSS, JavaScript, and Bootstrap for a responsive and user-friendly interface.
+- **Frontend Technologies:** HTML, CSS, JavaScript, and Bootstrap for a simple, responsive and user-friendly interface.

 ## Technology Stack